-Applying the FrogTape.
+Applying the FrogTape

 Start at the center of the floor aligning the pattern so that the corners of are lined up with the chalk lines.

-Once the stencil or pattern is centered where the chalk lines meet, apply 4 pieces of FrogTape along the OUTSIDE edge of the stencil to form the diamond.
+Once the stencil or pattern is centered where the chalk lines meet, apply four pieces of FrogTape along the OUTSIDE edge of the stencil to form the diamond.
 Cut the tape so that it forms 90-degree angles at each corner of the diamond.

 Work along the length of each chalk line taping the diamond shape carefully in each position until you reach the wall or the edge of your border.
-Be sure to always maintain a 90-degree angle with each piece of FrogTape.
+Be sure to maintain a 90-degree angle with each piece of FrogTape.

 Keep up the good work!